mikefilsaime-groove/ChromeExtension/README.md

 ### Tips

+- **Hover to Show**: Move your mouse over any video to see the full speed menu instantly
 - **Drag to Reposition**: Click and drag the controller to move it anywhere on the video
 - **Position Saved**: Once you move it, all future videos will remember your preferred position
-- Hover over the video to see the controller clearly
+- **Hidden While Watching**: Controller disappears when you move your mouse away - no distraction
 - The active speed is highlighted in blue
 - The controller adapts to work with any video player
 - Works across all tabs automatically